Weird Road Trip Stops Your Kids Will Talk About Later

-Because after hours on the road, sometimes all it takes is a giant duck or a gorilla holding a car to reset the vibeโ€ฆ and maybe even save the day.
+Because honestly?
+Sometimes all it takes is a gorilla holding a Volkswagen Beetle to completely reset the mood of the car.

 Sometimes bigger really is better… especially when it gets your kids to leap out of the car without arguing.